gini/gini-sdk-ios/doc/source/guides/common-tasks.rst

 API is mainly built around the concept of documents.
 A document can be any written representation of information, usually such as invoices, reminders, contracts and so on.

-The Gini iOS SDK supports creating documents from images, usually a picture of a paper document which was taken with the device's camera.
+The Gini SDK supports creating documents from images, usually a picture of a paper document which was taken with the device's camera.
 The following example shows how to create a new document from an image.